ci-compass/cicf/week11b-neural-networks/README.md

 We can run some smaller models directly on our computers.
 We will use a wrapper program, called _Ollama_ to do this.

-Install Ollama on the VM:
+Install Ollama on the Codespace:

     ./install-ollama.sh